Justintime50/harvey/README.md

 #### Configuration Criteria

-- Each repo either needs a `.harvey.yml` file in the root directory stored in git (which will be used whenever a GitHub webhook fires) or a `data` key passed into the webhook delivered to Harvey (via something like GitHub Actions).
+- Each repo either needs a `.harvey.yaml` file in the root directory stored in git (which will be used whenever a GitHub webhook fires) or a `data` key passed into the webhook delivered to Harvey (via something like GitHub Actions).
 This can be accomplished by using something like [workflow-webhook](https://github.com/distributhor/workflow-webhook) or another homegrown solution (requires the entire webhook payload from GitHub.
 Harvey will always fallback to the `.harvey.yml` file if there is no `data` key present)
 - You can specify one of `deploy` or `pull` as the `deployment_type` to run (`deploy` is the default)
-- This file must follow proper JSON standards (start and end with `{ }`, contain commas after each item, no trailing commas, and be surrounded by quotes)
 - Optional: `prod_compose: true` json can be passed to instruct Harvey to use a prod `docker-compose` file in addition to the base compose file.
 This will run the equivelant of the following when deploying: `docker-compose -f docker-compose.yml -f docker-compose-prod.yml`.

 #### .harvey.yaml Example